Looking for something?

 • knee tapping

-• chew gum
+• chewing gum

 • muscle squeezes.
 Tense the whole body like a rock and hold the position for 10 seconds.
 Then release with “no muscles”.
-Repeat this technique 3 times
+Repeat this technique 3 times.

 • Hand clenches.
 Squeeze the hands into fists and hold them for 10 seconds.
-Release and repeat 3 times
+Release and repeat 3 times.

 Videos with good examples: